 If you’re accused of taking a life, you’re facing some of the most serious penalties available in Alabama state law.
 Murder is a Class A Felony that carries life in prison or the death penalty.
 Most other homicide charges draw decades in prison, and law enforcement rarely treats homicide defendants kindly.

-If you’re accused of murder or manslaughter in Alabama, don’t say a single word to law enforcement until a violent crimes lawyer is by your side.
+If you’re accused of murder or manslaughter in Alabama, don’t say a single word to law enforcement until a murder defense attorney is by your side.

 Contact Alabama Criminal Lawyers today at (205) 981-2450 for a free consultation.